iamqasimali/iamqasimali/README.md

 			<td width="100%">
 				<h3>Agency Pics</h3>
         <p>
-        Agency.pics is a platform designed for connecting models, influencers, and creatives.
-It provides a space for users to showcase their portfolios and network with industry professionals.
+        Agency.pics is a platform designed to connect models, influencers, and creatives.
+It allows users to showcase their portfolios and network with industry professionals.
 The site aims to streamline the process of finding and collaborating with talent for various creative projects.
         </p>
 				<div>
 					<a href='https://www.agency.pics/' target="_blank">